Blaise Bron

 Blaise Bron (December 7, 1918 – September 11, 2004) was a Swiss graphic designer, industrial designer, exhibition designer, book designer, and photographer.
 Although he designed only nine posters, he was presented awards for five of them and became known to the public through them.

 Biography

 Bron was born in Basel, Switzerland.
-From 1922 to 1938, Bron apprenticed as a typographer at the Frobenius AG in Basle.
-He then studied a further ten semesters at The Basel School of Design, Basle/Switzerland, specializing in graphic design.
+From 1922 to 1938, Bron apprenticed as a typographer at the Frobenius AG in Basel.
+He then studied a further ten semesters at The Basel School of Design, Basel/Switzerland, specializing in graphic design.
 Between 1943 and 1945 he worked for the Keller & Co. printing company in Lucerne.
 In 1948, Bron started his own business and opened his graphic studio.